mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Success Tests
-In a Simple test, you roll `Ability Dice Code + Skill`, and see if you meet total or beat a Threshold established by the gamemaster.
+In a Simple test, you roll `Attribute Dice Code ND6 + Skill`, and see if you meet total or beat a Threshold established by the gamemaster.
 The gamemaster establishes the Threshold based on the Threshold Guidelines and suggestions and guidelines established within the rules.
 If the the total is equal to or greater than the threshold, the action succeeds; in some occasions, the number of effect (the number on the Effect Dice) comes into play.

-Written as `Attribute + Skill (Threshold Step)`
+Written as `Attribute Dice Code ND6 + Skill (Threshold Step)`

-Such as `Agility + Firearms (2)` If you had a Agility of 2d6 you would roll `2d6 + Firearms skill`
+Such as `Quickness + Firearms (2)` If you had a Quickness of 2d6 you would roll `2d6 + Firearms skill`

 This is a very important thing to understand - these are written as THRESHOLD STEP.
 This allows the Gamemaster to alter the actual dice Thresholds as they see fit without changing how a test works.